Office relocation can be a pain in the rump. But with a little up-front planning, it can be less stressful.

 If you are having new construction, don’t assume the contractor will know how many power outlets, phone, and network connections you’ll need.
 Remember, once the walls are up, changes and additions are typically at your expense.
 These days, the outdated rule of thumb of one electrical outlet, one phone and one network connection per employee is often inadequate.
 Printers, scanners, fax machines, and a variety of other technology is often overlooked resulting in last minute scrambling for power and cabling.

 If you’re planning an office relocation, we’d love to help you plan and execute a stress-free move.
-Fill out the form below to request a free site survey.
+Fill out the form below to request a free site survey or call us today to learn more about how we can help.